 - IP Logging: An IP logger, which is a piece of invisible code, can be sent to your device via email or message to sniff out your IP address.
-Once the message is opened, your IP address is tracked and secretly sent back to the sender.
+Once the message is opened, your IP is tracked and secretly sent back to the sender.

 - Reverse Cellphone Lookup: Talking about doxing tools, reverse cellphone lookup allows a doxer to find an individual’s personal details like name, email address, age, home address, etc. by using their cellphone number.

 - Analyzing Social Media: Most Internet users are active on social platforms like Twitter and Facebook.
 What’s more is that they are usually unaware of the risks they face online, and hence their profiles have weak privacy settings.
 If someone wants to doxx a person, turning to their social profiles may provide them a wealth of information.

 “Once you have been doxed you can expect to be harassed, experience identity theft, humiliation, stalking and you could possibly lose your job if your personal life is morally or ethically questionable.

 Criminals can use this information for financial gain as well.
 The data exposed can too help social engineers bait a hook for a phishing attack against you,“explained Smith.

 Since there are no definitive anti-doxxing laws in the US, doxxing isn’t exactly illegal.
 While you’ll come across many online platforms and services with anti-doxxing policies in place to keep the environment safe for everyone, doxing itself isn’t a crime.

 How is doxxing still legal?
 Nothing says fairness like destroying people’s lives and careers because you disagree with what they said/did